ASD-Blueprint/desktop.gov.au/program/index.md

 permalink: /program/index.html
 ---

-The purpose of the Program is to standardise how Government agencies operate their desktops, which, in turn, standardises how government agencies communicate and collaborate and ensures a secure environment up to the Protected classification.
+The Protected Utility Program helps agencies transition to cloud-based capability and adopt the Blueprint.

-We do this by helping agencies transition to the cloud and adopt the Protected Utility Blueprint, which was released by the Program in March 2020.
+We do this by partnering with agencies to assess their cloud readiness and support their transition to the Blueprint.
+This can include establishing cloud connectivity, training, security advice and assurance, as well as change management support so agencies can successfully implement a modern workplace.

-We partner with smaller agencies and assess their cloud readiness, support their transition to Microsoft 365 – which includes establishing cloud connectivity, training, security advice and assurance – and provide change management support so agencies can successfully implement a modern workplace.
+We also provide agencies with a range of tools and support mechanisms, such as the Protected Utility Program online community, to help them through the process.

-We also support larger agencies to adopt the Blueprint.
-In our [online community](https://community.desktop.gov.au/) for the Protected Utility Program, we provide a range of tools and support mechanisms to help agencies through the process.
+The DTA, in conjunction with Microsoft, also provide training to public servants to increase their cloud skills and capability.

-The DTA, in conjunction with Microsoft, also provide training to public servants to increase cloud skills and capability across the Australian Public Service.
+The aim of the Program is to standardise how Government agencies operate their desktops, which, in turn, standardises how government agencies communicate and collaborate, and helps achieve a cyber security uplift across government.

 ## Implementation options